Guide

 Watch for generic “we do everything” messaging, weak explanation of referrals, heavy financing talk, or a first impression built entirely on aesthetics and not enough on process.

-Trust grows when the office is willing to say what they are not the best fit for.
+Trust grows when the office is willing to say what they are not the best fit for instead of pretending every case belongs there.

 What to do next